Optimal switching strategies for navigation in stochastic settings: Analysis of the model and results

-In addition to execution noise, experiments show that the angle at which reorientations occur is not constant, i.e. there is uncertainty in sensory acquisition \cite{baird2012dung}.
-Indeed, even if the agent has good knowledge of its direction after a reorientation, this knowledge gradually deteriorates over time due to imperfect sensory data, execution errors, and limitations in memory.
-To account for error accumulation, we first consider the case where the agent has only partial knowledge of its current direction.
+To account for error accumulation, we consider the case when the agent has only partial knowledge of its current direction (see Fig.~\ref{fig:v_star_noise}b).
 As an illustrative example, consider the case when the agent's sensors could only discern the presence of terrain irregularities, while other factors influencing the dynamics of $\theta$ remain unobservable.
 We consider the dynamics in Eq.~\eqref{eq:model_0} but with $\theta(t)$ defined as the sum of two components: $\theta_1(t)$, the observable angle, and $\theta_2(t)$, the hidden angular deviation.
 The two angles evolve as $\dot{\theta_i}(t)=\eta_i(t)$, where $\langle\eta_i(t)\eta_j(t')\rangle=2D_i\delta_{ij}\delta(t-t')$.
 We assume that when the agent reorients its direction, both $\theta_1(t)$ and $\theta_2(t)$ are reset to zero.
 Hence, the knowledge of $\theta(t)$ is perfect after a reset but degrades over time as $\theta_2(t)$ grows.

 Since the agent can only make decisions based on the current value of $\theta_1$, we consider the control policy of resetting the direction when $|\theta_1|\geq \theta_a$.
 For a fixed value of $\theta_a$, we compute the steady-state PDF $P_{\rm ss}(\theta)$ of $\theta=\theta_1+\theta_2$.
 Calculating $P_{\rm ss}(\theta)$ (see \cite{supmat} for details), we find